 You see, sports, in general, are activities that help us get through our daily lives more than anything.
 A relaxed body leads to a relaxed mind and it’s always going to a win-win situation for you.

 Archery is just a great form of exercise for anyone.
-You lift your bow and arrow, you get to walk a lot, and you get to practice your routine a lot too which leads to a healthier you.
-You will probably lose a good 300 calories per hour with archery.
+Lift your bow and arrow, you get to walk a lot, and you get to practice your routine a lot too which leads to a healthier you.
+You’ll probably lose around 300 calories per hour while shooting arrows.

 You may will be interested to know more about bow sights for accurate hunting experience.

 Other benefits from archery

 As mentioned, archery is more than just a physical sport.
 It’s also a sport that requires a lot of focus and thinking.
 It’s also a game of the minds.
 Here are a few benefits that that aspect brings.

 As with any sport, archery is a confidence booster.
 Accomplishing something albeit small milestones can be very inspiring and affect one’s daily life.
 You can’t measure the number of people that have improved their lives because of sports.